alecgoebel/div3/README.md

 ## Working On
  * diagrams of previous thoughts on visual languages
- * thoughts on visual languages as a whole
+ * thoughts on visual languages as a whole (first two chapters)